 U of T’s deep urban expertise, across all fields, is tackling the future of cities.
 The School of Cities is where educators, institutions, practitioners and the public will engage in research, education and outreach to drive forward new city solutions – and a shared prosperity for all citizens.

-The Multidisciplinary Urban Capstone Project (MUCP) is a unique, full academic year capstone course offered by the University of Toronto.
+The Multidisciplinary Urban Capstone Project (MUCP) is a unique, full academic year capstone course offered by the School of Cities, University of Toronto.
 All projects are sourced from cities, community groups and non-governmental organizations for whom the project addresses a real urban need, and requires a multidisciplinary approach to solve.

 Each project is assigned to a team of fourth-year undergraduates drawn from different faculties and departments.
-Student teams work on a real problem utilizing a multidisciplinary and mixed methods problem-solving approach to meet the client needs.
+Student teams work on a real problem utilizing a multidisciplinary and mixed methods problem-solving approach to meet the municipality or community organization's needs.
 Successfully completing the project requires that students integrate skills and knowledge from across multiple disciplines.
 Current participating undergraduate departments and faculties are Faculty of Applied Science and Engineering, John H. Daniels Faculty of Architecture, Department of Geography and Planning, Rotman School of Management, the Urban Studies Program at Innis College, the Department of Sociology (UTSC and UTSG), Department of Computer Science, School of Environment, and the Faculty of Information.